 3.8.
 Coverage - Time

-A few time series are from 1986-2004 (historical series); the predecessor data collection IEEAF is for 2005-2011, and the current EFA begins in 2012.
-Definitions and concepts are consistent across the time series unless indicated with a b) footnote (or d) footnote).
+A few time series are from 1986-2004 (historical series); the predecessor data collection IEEAF is for 2005-2011.
+Voluntary EFA reporting 2012-2021.

 3.9.
 Base period

-Million national currency - current prices
+Million national currency (EUR or other) - current prices

 Million EUR - current prices